 (c) may confer a discretionary authority.

-(7) In any proceedings for any contravention of a by-law, including a proceeding for a disciplinary offence pursuant to subsection (9), in the absence of proof to the contrary the allegation in the charge that any place was on the lands of the University shall be sufficient evidence of that fact.
+[(7) deleted]

 (8) No by-law made under this section takes away, restricts or otherwise affects any liability, civil or criminal, arising under any provision of any Act other than this Act or at common law.

 (9) An allegation of a breach of a by-law by a person who is enrolled as a student of the University may be either —